approach0/search-engine/pya0/README.md

 **pya0** is a Python wrapper for Approach Zero search engine.
 It provides Python interface to make the search engine core easy to play with.

+Source code of this Python binding can be found in this [repository](https://github.com/approach0/search-engine/tree/pya0/pya0).

 ### Install Necessary Dependencies (Ubuntu)
 ```sh
 $ sudo apt install build-essential python-dev python3-pip